 After a strenuous trek, you’ll come upon the Hanging Lake, suspended on the edge of the cliffs of Glenwood Canyon.
 Waterfalls flow into the picturesque, alpine lake.
 However, to protect its fragile environment, swimming, fishing and other activities are prohibited.

-In 2011, The Secretary of the Interior named Hanging Lake as a National Natural Landmark because of its unique formation, which is through travertine deposition where the natural geologic and hydrologic processes continue to work.
+In 2011, The Secretary of the Interior named Hanging Lake as a national natural landmark because of its unique formation, which is through travertine deposition where the natural geologic and hydrologic processes continue to work.

 Wintertime at Hanging Lake requires planning and preparation.
 The trails are packed with snow, steep, and icy, so it is essential to have hiking poles and sturdy boots.
 Some snowshoe it.
 Also, have extra layers of clothing including gloves and a hat to combat the extreme cold.

 According to a study, scenes of nature give people a mental break from all the urban chaos, which leads to enhanced brain performance.
-When feeling tired, it’s essential to take a break and breathe some fresh air.
+When feeling tired, it’s essential to take a break and breathe some fresh mountain air.